PhillHenry/dreadnought/docs/kafka_example.md

+# Introduction

+Dreadnought orchestrates the use of containers in a few lines of code.

+This example uses Scala/Cats.

+In this example, we're going to:
+1. start Zookeeper and Kafka Docker containers
+2. send messages to the Kafka instance
+3. read those messages back
+4. then close down the whole cluster

+all within a single JVM.

+# Code

 This is an example of starting a small Kafka cluster within Docker in just a few lines of code.
 ```scala
 import cats.effect.{IO, IOApp}